jamesxuoi/adam-blog/_posts/2020-02-15-speech-recognition.markdown

 author: James Xuoi # Add name author (optional)
 ---

 After reading one of my 2019 favourite books, ['TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers'](https://learning.oreilly.com/library/view/tinyml/9781492052036/) by *Daniel Situnayake* and *Pete Warden*.
 I decided to build a TinyML project for my final Capstone at Institute of Data, where I later got hired to the Data Science Training Team instantly after presenting the Speech Recognition project.
-In this post, I'll introduce the concept of TinyML, why it is a giant opportunity as well as step-by-step guidance to build your personal TinyML Speech Recognition Virtual Assistant.
+In this post, I'll introduce the concept of TinyML, why it is a giant opportunity as well as sharing step-by-step guide to build yourself a personal TinyML Speech Recognition Virtual Assistant.

 ![TinyML]({{site.baseurl}}/assets/img/post_1/tinyml.jpg)